ropensci/geojsonio/README.md

 ## Install

-A note about installing `rgdal` and `rgeos` - these two packages are built on top of C libraries, and their installation often causes trouble for Mac and Linux users because no binaries are provided on CRAN for those platforms.
+A note about installing `rgdal` and `rgeos` - these two packages are built on top of C libraries, and their installation often causes trouble for Linux users because no binaries are provided on CRAN for those platforms.
 Other dependencies in `geojsonio` should install easily automatically when you install `geojsonio`.
 Change to the version of `rgdal` and `GDAL` you have):

 _Mac_